pnkskff/Headtop/README.md

 III.
 OPTIMIZATION:

-  1. Add a Form so Players can create User and PW Credentials.
+  1. Add a Form so Users can create User and PW Credentials.

   2. Add Functionality to Save Lists if User is signed in.

+  3. Add Functionality for User to upload Images.

 IV.
 FURTHER INFO: